NervanaSystems/ngraph-tf/README.md

         export PATH=$PATH:~/bin
         source ~/.bashrc

-3. Ensure that all the TensorFlow dependencies are installed, as per the TensorFlow [prepare environment] for linux. :exclamation: You do not need CUDA in order to use the ngraph-tf bridge.
+3. Ensure that all the TensorFlow dependencies are installed, and when building TensorFlow* *do not* select `Yes` when asked:
+        Do you wish to build TensorFlow with CUDA support? [y/N]: N No CUDA support will be enabled for TensorFlow.

 4. Additional dependencies.
    - Install ```apt-get install libicu-dev``` to avoid the following (potential) error: